Information for Students Interested in Taking Their First Biology Course

 How to choose your first Biology course at Dartmouth:

-The Biology curriculum is designed with numerous points of entry.
-We encourage students to choose their first Biology class to match their interests and background.
 For the 2014 fall term, there are several choices: Biology 2, Biology 11, or one of two foundation courses: Biology 12 (Cell Structure and Function) or Biology 16 (Ecology).
 For many, the decision will be to whether to take Biology 11, or a foundation course.

 Here are some considerations regarding these choices.